 Workers’ compensation laws prevent lawsuits against co-employees, the employer, or any contractor or owner up the chain of command from the injured employee.
 However, many parties on job sites are vulnerable to suit if they were at fault and caused the injury.
 These include subcontractors down the chain from the employer; subcontractors who are parallel to the employer or outside the employer’s chain of command; engineers; and vendors and manufacturers of equipment.

 Workers’ compensation benefits are payable to the workers injured on oilfield or construction sites without regard to fault.
-Workers’ compensation claims are best handled by lawyers who specialize in workers’ compensation law because very specific rules, procedures and recovery rights apply.
-Jim Cederberg will work with your workers’ compensation lawyer to determine if you are entitled to recovery above the workers’ compensation schedule.
+Workers’ compensation claims are best handled by a lawyer who specializes in workers’ compensation law because very specific rules, procedures and recovery rights apply.
+Luke Cederberg will work with your workers’ compensation lawyer to determine if you are entitled to recovery above the workers’ compensation schedule.

 Therefore, contrary to intuitive reactions to a serious on-the-job injury, blaming the employer or co-employees is against the interest of the injured worker and should be avoided.
 Similarly, except in cases of gross employee misconduct, blaming the employee is contrary to the interests of the employer.

-Jim and Luke Cederberg have handled complex third-party claims arising from on-the-job injuries in oilfield, construction, foundry, mining and other settings.
-Contact our law office or call (877) 411-0449 to sit down to discuss your rights after an oilfield or construction site accident.
+Luke Cederberg has handled complex third-party claims arising from on-the-job injuries in oilfield, construction, foundry, mining and other settings.
+Contact our law office or call 303-499-0449 to sit down to discuss your rights after an oilfield or construction site accident.